Below are some steps you can take yourself to eliminate card debt.

 Those interest savings can then be re-allocated.
 Those monthly savings in interest could also be applied to help paying bills of a different nature, and can eliminate other expenses you typically incur.

 Cash out of your savings account.
 But only savings, not other investments.

 You can cash out a savings account and use the money towards credit card debt repayment.
 Surprising you ask?
 Even when you credit card interest rate is at 12% (which is low), your savings would need to pay more than 18% (before federal and state taxes) to equal that outflow of dollars.
 Since most savings accounts pay roughly 1-3% (or lower!), you lose money every month on your savings.

-So it is fine to reallocate that money.
+So it is fine to reallocate that money in an effort to eliminate higher cost credit card debts.
 Take the savings, use it to help pay off the credit card debt, and it is like getting that 18% return at no risk.
 Doing this will help reduce your need for additional support.
 Also, the higher the interest rate on your credit card debt, the more it will help you by using the savings towards repayment becomes.

 Put some numbers around this.

 -Say your credit card debt is $10,000, and the interest rate is 15%, you are paying $1,500 in interest every year.

 -If you have a savings account of $2,000, and the interest rate is 2%, your savings are paying you $40 in interest.